 COLLABORATIVE COLLISION OF THREE ARTISTS

 After Birth is a collaboration between 3 artists from 3 art forms.
-The drawings by visual artist Naomi Kendrick, the monologues written by playwright Nicola Schofield, and the soundscapes composed by musician Jennifer Hardy will be presented as a scratch performance at Co:LAB Festival 2018 to experiment if this collision of collaboration will work.
-Set Designer David Haworth has created a beautiful space in which to house them at Co:LAB.
+The drawings by visual artist Naomi Kendrick, the monologues written by playwright Nicola Schofield, and the soundscapes composed by musician Jennifer Hardy presents a gentle collision of collaborative work.
+Set Designer David Haworth has created a beautiful space in which to house them, performed by Sara Abanur.

 The 3 artists met and worked with each other since early 2017.
 Naomi is a visual artist from Portsmouth and also a workshop leader at Manchester Art Gallery.
 She runs workshops on mindfulness and also works directly with mother and baby groups and Health Visitors.
 Jennifer is a musician from Derry, Northern Ireland who has toured the UK and beyond and who has been creating music in response to the subject.